 - the tenant has exclusive occupation of the property

-Just in case your deal fails to qualify, here are the details of other tenancy agreements you might use instead.
+Just in case your deal fails to qualify, here are the details of other agreements you might use instead.

 - a common law tenancy: that is an agreement which fails to qualify in some way as an AST